Claus von Stauffenberg: Family

-Stauffenberg married Nina Freiin von Lerchenfeld on 26 September 1933 in Bamberg.
+Stauffenberg married Elisabeth Magdalena 'Nina' Freiin von Lerchenfeld on 26 September 1933 in Bamberg.
+Born into the House of Lerchenfeld, part of the old Bavarian nobility, she was a third cousin of Prince Philip, Duke of Edinburgh, consort of Queen Elizabeth II.
 They had five children: Berthold, Heimeran, Franz-Ludwig, Valerie, and Konstanze, who was born in Frankfurt on the Oder seven months after Stauffenberg's execution.
 Stauffenberg lived with his family in Berlin-Wannsee.
 Berthold, Heimeran, Franz-Ludwig, Valerie and Kostanze, who were not told of their father's deed, were placed in a foster home for the remainder of the war and were forced to use new surnames, as Stauffenberg was considered taboo.

 Nina died at the age of 92 on 2 April 2006 at Kirchlauter near Bamberg and was buried there on 8 April.
-Berthold went on to become a general in West Germany's post-war Bundeswehr.
+Berthold Schenk Graf von Stauffenberg went on to become a Generalmajor in West Germany's post-war Bundeswehr.
 Franz-Ludwig became a member of both the German and European parliaments, representing the Christian Social Union in Bavaria.
-In 2008, Konstanze von Schulthess-Rechberg wrote a best-selling book about her mother, Nina Schenk Gräfin von Stauffenberg.
+In 2008, her youngest daughter, Konstanze Alexandra Ruth Maria von Schulthess-Rechberg (b.
+1945), wrote a best-selling book about her mother, Nina Schenk Gräfin von Stauffenberg.

 Legacy

-After the war, a United States intelligence officer, Ernie Blake, who was involved in interrogation of Nazi officers, went on to establish a ski area in Taos New Mexico.
-He named a ski run on the West Basin Ridge, "Stauffenberg", after Claus von Stauffenberg (as well as three other runs after the names of other German officers who took part in the assassination attempt, Oster, von Tresckow, and Fabian).
+After the war, a United States intelligence officer, Ernie Blake, who was involved in interrogation of Nazi officers, went on to establish a ski area in Taos, New Mexico.
+He named a ski run on the West Basin Ridge "Stauffenberg", after Graf von Stauffenberg (as well as three other runs after the names of other German officers who took part in the assassination attempt: Oster, von Tresckow, and Fabian).